Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 ## Option 1 - Edit on GitHub

 All the documentation on this website is written in Markdown.
-The textual content is stored in the `/content/en/docs/` folder, and the images, in the `/static/Images/` folder.
+The textual content is stored in the `/content/en/docs/` folder and the images are stored in the `/static/Images/` folder.

 {{< alert title="Note" color="primary" >}}If you have previously contributed to this project, your fork might be out of sync (behind) the repository where you created your fork.
 It is best practice to [sync or delete an outdated fork](/docs/contribution_guidelines/deleting_a_repository/) before making a new contribution.{{< /alert >}}

 To edit an existing page:

-1. Click **Edit on GitHub** on the upper right corner of the page.
+1. Click **Edit on GitHub** on the upper right corner of the Netlify page.
+Contact an Axway representative for the URL.
 2. Click **Fork this repository** to create a copy ([fork](https://help.github.com/en/articles/fork-a-repo)) of the Axway repository in your GitHub account.
 This allows you to propose changes to a repository that you don't have write access to.
 3. Make your changes to the page in the GitHub Markdown editor.